-The SAR architecture of this part ensures that there are no pipeline delays.
+The SAR architecture of these parts ensures that there are no pipeline delays.

-The AD7453 uses advanced design techniques to achieve very low power dissipation.
+The AD7441/AD7451 use advanced design techniques to achieve very low power dissipation at high throughput rates.

-REV.0
+REV. 0

 Information furnished by Analog Devices is believed to be accurate and reliable.
 However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.
 Trademarks and registered trademarks are the property of their respective companies.